romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Within a GitHub organization, various roles can be assigned to members to control their access to repositories.
+Q: Within a GitHub organization, various roles can be assigned to members to control their access to repositories.
 Which are valid repository roles?
 <details><summary>Show the answer</summary><p>

 - **Read**